Real Estate in Hungary

 If you have not spent a lot of time in Hungary, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "Yes my husband and I very quickly purchased a unrenovated apartment.
 I am a real estate consultant, so I believe in renovation adding value .
 I did not want to pay for someone else's poor renovation.
 The process is not difficult.
-You may contact me for help," explained one person living in Budapest, Hungary.
+You may contact me for help," said one expat in Budapest.

 What do I need to know when buying property in Hungary?